-Flow Step Description Key Idea Methodology/Tools Duration Mind Jog Familiarization with toxic substances and their hazards Half the participants are given names of toxic substances and the other half are given the names of the hazards - both groups are then asked to find their match.
-Game 10 minutes Personal Connect Connecting personal experiences with Toxic substances and hazards Individual Reflections + Group work E-waste participant Awareness workbook 20minutes Information Exchange substances in electronic waste Case study analysis Film analysis Power Point presentation E-waste participant Awareness Workbook; College Case Study; Films; Powerpoint slides 40mins Information Application Applying the learnings to create a poster highlighting the impact of e-waste on health and environment Group Work 40 mins Real World Connect Committing to taking responsible actions while disposing e-waste Reflection and sharing E-waste participant Awareness Workbook 10mins
+Flow Step Description Key Idea Methodology/Tools Duration Mind Jog Familiarization with toxic substances and their hazards Game 10 mins Personal Connect Connecting personal experiences with Toxic substances and hazards Individual Reflections + Group work E-waste participant Awareness workbook 20 mins Information Exchange Understanding the toxic substances in electronic waste and their impact on health and environment Case study analysis Film analysis Power Point presentation E-waste participant Awareness Workbook; RWA Case Study; Films; Powerpoint slides 40 mins

+Information Application Applying the learnings to create a poster highlighting the impact of e-waste on health and environment Group Work 40 mins Real World Connect Committing to taking responsible actions while disposing e-waste Reflection and sharing E-waste participant Awareness Workbook 10 mins

-MIND JOG INSTRUCT Make a circle Each one of you has a paper slip with either a name of a toxic substance/hazard written on it.
-You have to move around the room and find your partner EXPLAIN: All of us have some idea about toxic substances and their related hazard.
-In the course of next 3 hours, we will be engaging more deeply with the subject and get to build a more informed understanding on the issue.
-Slide 2.1 One experience wherein your lack of awareness of a toxic substance and hazard caused by it resulted in an injury to you or someone else?
-Take a minute to reflect on "One experience wherein your lack of awareness of a toxic substance and hazard caused by it resulted in an injury to you or someone else.
+INCTOLICT MIND JOG INSTRUCT Slide with instructions Make a circle and questions Each one of you has a paper slip with either a name of a toxic substance/hazard written on it.
+You have to move around the room and find your partner EXPLAIN: All of us have some idea about toxic substances and their related hazard .
+In the course of next 2hours, we will be engaging more deeply with the subject and get to build a more informed understanding on the issue.
+PERSONAL SAY: Take a minute to reflect on "One experience wherein your lack of awareness of a toxic substance and hazard caused by it resulted in an injury to you or someone else .
 Describe the experience and what has been your key learning from that experience. and write down for yourself on a card.
 (Give participants 5 minutes for this) SAY: Now, let's get into three groups.
 Within your groups, take a look at your reflections and as a group capture the challenges and learnings Will one person from each group share their groups' chart with the larger group?
-As the groups are sharing, capture what they are saying on a chart or white board INFORMATION EXCHANGE INSTRUCT Case study: Give the RELEVANT SECTION from the case study with participants reading the part of different characters.
+As the groups are sharing, capture what they are saying on a chart or white board EXPLAIN Each one of us has to learn from our own experiences and others experiences if we want to reduce the hazards caused by toxic substances INFORMATION A) Case studyAnalysis: EXCHANGE Read aloud the RELEVANT SECTION from the case study with participants reading the part of different characters + individual recording after each section.
 If the group is a mixed